Swedish government

 The regional level

-At the regional level, Sweden is divided into 21 counties.
-The county councils are responsible for overseeing tasks such as health care and are entitled to levy income taxes to cover their costs.
+At the regional level, Sweden is divided into 21 regions.
+The regions are responsible for overseeing tasks such as healthcare and dental care.
+They are also entitled to levy income taxes to cover their costs.

 The European level